pendulum-chain/portal/README.md

 ### Development

 Are you experiencing a CORS problem with your batching server?
 If you want to fetch prices locally, you can use the proxy server available at [pendulum-tools](https://github.com/pendulum-chain/pendulum-tools).
+Change url in `src/hooks/usePriceFetcher.ts` file to `http://localhost:3000`

 ## Fixing type issues